logo for pulau-pangkor.com

 Just outside of Lumut, on the way to Pantai Remis/Taiping is a small park: Taman Paya Bakau.
 For those who have never been inside the mangrove jungle, this is a good moment to see a little of the beauty of the mangrove forests of Malaysia.

-Hiking and trekking is certainly possible in and around Lumut.
-If you have an hour or 2 to burn it's worth to climb up the hills in Lumut.
+Hiking and trekking is certainly possible.
+If you have an hour or 2 to burn it's worth to climb up the hills behind the Lumut Condominium.
 A guide is not necessary.
 Here are the details for this little hike that surely will make you sweat.

 The highly venomous Calliophis bivirgata flaviceps or Blue Coral Snake